 STEAM uses locally-derived data from a variety of sources including tourist information centres, visitor attractions and events, accommodation bedstocks and occupancy rates.
 Data is analysed to produce estimates of the number of visitors, visitor days, employment supported by tourism, and revenue generated.

 It is not designed to provide a precise and accurate measurement of tourism in a local area, but rather to provide an indicative base for monitoring trends.
 The confidence level of the model is calculated to be within the ranges of plus or minus 10% in respect of the yearly outputs and plus or minus 5% in respect of trend.
-Through the STEAM model, we have trend data stretching back to 1992.
+Through the STEAM model, we are able to look at the underlying trend stretching back to 1992.

 We operate a Local Distinctiveness and Tourism Grant that tourism businesses can apply for, offering funding of up to £10,000.